Which of the following correctly describes how to calculate the n... | Study Prep in Pearson+

 D

-Multiply the atomic number by the mass number: neutrons = atomic number × mass number
+Multiply the atomic number (Z) by the mass number (A): n = A imes Z

 Verified step by step guidance